 a) Examinations: Examinations are marked and moderated.
 Brief marker comments are recorded on the scripts.

 b) Essays and any other Submitted Work (i.e. reports; blogs; podcasts; exhibitions, et al.): Essays and other submitted work are marked and moderated.
-The marker provides feedback by annotating the work.
-QW38 creative work is first and second marked.
+The marker provides written feedback on the work.
+Stage 2 Creative Writing submissions are subject to team marking, as appropriate to the module/assignment (see ‘e’ below for details of capstone project marking).

 c) Presentations/Performances: In the case of oral presentations or performances at Stage 2/3/4 either/or the following procedures are adopted (n.b. in all cases written feedback is provided, with the exception of those at Stage 1):